 Any prerequisite course approved by the State Water Board’s Division of Water Quality Deputy Director in accordance with Section V.G.

-5. A QSP applicant shall currently possess at least one of the following prerequisites:
+V.F.5.
+A QSP applicant shall currently possess at least one of the following prerequisites:

-A Certified Erosion, Sediment and Stormwater Inspector (CESSWI) registered through Enviro Cert International, Inc.;
+A Certified Erosion, Sediment, and Stormwater Inspector (CESSWI) registered through Enviro Cert International, Inc.;

-A certified inspector of sediment and erosion control registered through Certified Inspector of Sediment and Erosion Control (CISEC) Inc;
+A certified inspector of sediment and erosion control registered through Certified Inspector of Sediment and Erosion Control (CISEC) Inc.;

 A Construction Management degree from an accredited 4-year institution that includes coursework that covers the underlying principles of erosion and sediment control and practices of reducing pollution in stormwater; or,